purview-dev/purview-telemetry-sourcegenerator/README.md

 ### Metrics

 This example shows each meter type currently supported.
 Note the `Counter` attribute is demoed twice.
-Once with `AutoCounter` set to true, this means the measurement value is automatically set to increment by 1 each time the method is called.
-The other the measurement value is specified as a parameter.
+Once with `AutoIncrement` set to `true`, this means the measurement value is automatically set to increment by 1 each time the method is called.
+In the other (where `AutoIncrement` is `false`, it's default) the measurement value is specified explicitly as a parameter using the `InstrumentMeasurementAttribute`.

 Non-auto increment meters must specify a measurement with one of the valid types: `byte`, `short`, `int`, `long`, `float`, `double`, and `decimal`.